Hobblebush/bio-blog/content/reproduction/cyclebyweek.md

 ### *Reliable*
 -[Basal body temperature](/bbt/) (BBT):
 This week is especially important to properly check your BBT.
 During week two, your BBT will spike the morning after ovulation and stay high for at least three days.
-One day of spike temp is not enough to show ovulation, a cycle with less than three days of high bbt is likely anovulatory.
+One day of high temps is not enough to show ovulation, a cycle with less than three days of high bbt is likely anovulatory.
 One data point is not enough, forest for the trees remember!

 -Cervical mucous/discharge:
 This week is especially important to check your cervical mucus.The beginning of the week your mucus should be sticky and thick, getting thicker as the week progresses.
 A day or two before ovulation, your mucus should become the consistency of egg whites.
 This is the best predictor of when you are most fertile.
-You should have sex when you find egg white cervical mucus.
+The day you have EWCM is when your vagina and cervix are best able to host sperm.
+Sex is most likely to end in a baby at this time.

 -Ovulation Predictor Kit (OPK):
 This week you should check for a spike in LH on an OPK stick every morning.
 The test line should become darker as you get closer to ovulation with it becoming darker than the control line 24-48 hours before ovulation.